123

 SPEC never amended

-After DESIGN is written, tech researcher generates reference skills for your exact stack.
+After DESIGN is written, tech-researcher generates reference skills for your exact stack.
 Queries Context7 live docs, falls back to web search, then training knowledge.
 Current material, not generic training data.

 tech-* — library usage, idioms, gotchas, version-specific APIs